cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

    - If is\_valid(X) = False then G.scalar\_mult\_vfy(s,X) SHALL return "error" as specified in {{IEEE1363}} A.16.10 and 7.2.1.

    - Otherwise G.scalar\_mult\_vfy(s,X) SHALL return the result of the ECSVDP-DH procedure from {{IEEE1363}} (section 7.2.1).
-I.e. it shall either return "error" (in case that X^s is the neutral element) or the secret shared value "z" (otherwise). "z" SHALL be encoded by using the big-endian encoding of the x-coordinate of the result point X^s according to {{SEC1}}.
+I.e. it shall either return "error" (in case that X*s is the neutral element) or the secret shared value "z" (otherwise). "z" SHALL be encoded by using the big-endian encoding of the x-coordinate of the result point X*s according to {{SEC1}}.

 - We represent the neutral element G.I by using the representation of the "error" result case from {{IEEE1363}} as used in the G.scalar\_mult\_vfy method above.